hannuvisti/forge/README.md

 the University of Westminster.
 Its main features include:

 * Web browser user interface
-* Rapid batch image creation (only NTFS supported)
+* Rapid batch image creation (NTFS and FAT)
 * Possibility to define a scenario including trivial and hidden items on images
 * Variance between images.
 For example, if ForGe was told to put 10-20 picture files to a directory /holiday and create 10 images, all these images would have random pictures pulled from repository.
 * Variance in timestamps.
 Each trivial and hidden file can be timestamped to a specific time.
 Each scenario is given a time variance parameter in weeks.
 If this is set to 0, every image receives an identical timeline.
 If nonzero, a random amount of weeks up to the maximum set is added to each file on each image
-* Can modify timestamps to simulate certain disk actions (move, copy, rename, delete)
+* Can modify timestamps to simulate certain disk actions (move, copy, rename, delete).
+Disk actions currently available only for NTFS.
 * Implements several data hiding methods: Alternate data streams, extension change, file deletion, concatenation of files and file slack space.
 * New data hiding methods can be easily implemented.
 Adding a new file system is also documented.